Get started with circuit cutting using wire cuts

 Output:

-Now that the circuit includes Move instructions to represent wire cuts, the problem can be separated into partitions.
-This is accomplished using the partition_problem method with a set of partition labels to specify how the circuit is separated.
-Qubits sharing a common partition label will be grouped together, and any non-local gates spanning more than one partition will be cut.
+function with an optional set of partition labels to specify how to separate the circuit.
+Qubits sharing a common partition label are grouped together, and any non-local gates spanning more than one partition are cut.

 partitioned_problem = partition_problem(